A-flat minor

 A-flat minor is a minor scale based on A♭, consisting of the pitches A♭, B♭, C♭, D♭, E♭, F♭, and G♭.
 Its key signature has seven flats.
 Its relative major is C-flat major (or enharmonically B major), its parallel major is A-flat major, and its enharmonic equivalent is G-sharp minor.

 The A-flat natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The A-flat harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of A-flat minor are: